 Born in Poland and currently based in London, Paulina Otylie Surys demonstrates a distinctly unique and bewitching style with her organic and multi-layered photos.
 She has recently ventured into provocative fashion photography in London after a classical background in fine art from the Academy of Fine Arts in Wrocklaw, Poland.
 Surys works with a variety of mediums to create her signature pieces – preferring to use analogue cameras, she then paints her images by hand using a variety of inks, toners, chemicals and dyes before repeating the photography process.
 The results can be described as otherworldly, bizarre, ghostly, emotional and even disturbing – but one thing they all have in common is how captivating they are.
 Her intriguing style – a cross between photography and classical painting – has led her to be featured in numerous magazines, including LOVE and Vogue Italy.

 London-based editorial and commercial photographer Matthew Lloyd has an unconventional back story.
 Having started a management course at Leeds University, he was captivated by his extracurricular work in photojournalism for a student paper.
 Leaving Leeds to study press and photojournalism at Sheffield College, he has since gone on to win three Young Photographer of the Year awards between 2009 and 2011 and is now regularly commissioned for both celebrity and business features.
 From candid portraits of Dame Judi Dench, Benedict Cumberbatch, Dame Helen Mirren, Sir Anthony Hopkins, Tony Blair and Léa Seydoux, to editorials for The Times, LA Times, Bloomberg, Time, and Le Monde, Lloyd is one of the most sought-after photographers in London.
-His work has also been exhibited in London’s National Portrait Gallery.

 Currently a rising star in fashion photography, London-based Swiss photographer Amanda Camenisch has frequently been named as one of London’s foremost ‘Up and Coming’ photographers.
 Camenisch describes being drawn to photography at a young age when she began to see the ‘limits of paper and pencil as a visual medium’.
 She states that her main inspirations are stories she invents out of spontaneous and sharp snapshots from daily life, coupled with music and film.
 From the art direction to the final stages of editing, Camenisch is involved in her photography at every stage, which is perhaps why she has been so successful in her editorials.
 Although she prefers analogue photography, she works with digital media for magazines, and boasts a portfolio with publications such as Dazed and Confused, Tank, Vision, and Open Lab.